gorilli-team/gorillionaire-2.0/README.md

 ## Features

-- **🏦 ERC-4626 Vaults**: Funds stay safe in an allowlisted vault, where the agent can only swap whitelisted tokens—no monkey business.
 - **🧠 Eliza: The Brain**: Eliza thinks, AgentKit acts, Gorillionaire profits.
 - **🔒 Custom Vault Permissions**: The agent only swaps tokens—no unauthorized bets, no funny business.
 - **Profit Maximization**: Designed to analyze price movements and social sentiment to capitalize on meme coin trends, increasing the likelihood of profitable trades.